- Publications and resources

 Changes to medical certification

-A range of improvements to the aviation medical certification system are being introduced in 2018.
+A range of changes to the aviation medical certification system have been introduced in 2018.

-- From 1 March 2018: A Class 2 medical certificate will be an option for pilots operating commercial flights that do not carry passengers.
-This applies to operations with a maximum take-off weight of less than 8618 kilograms and is likely to be of specific benefit for aerial agriculture flights, flight instruction or flight examination.
-Currently pilots must have a Class 1 medical for these operations.
+- From March 2018: A Class 2 medical is permitted for pilots operating commercial flights that do not carry passengers (up to a maximum take-off weight of 8618 kilograms).

-- From early April 2018: DAMEs will have the option to issue Class 2 medical certificates on the spot.
+- From April 2018: All DAMEs have the option to issue Class 2 medical certificates on the spot, in most circumstances.

 Class 2 medicals for non-passenger commercial operations (from 1 March 2018)

-A Class 2 medical certificate will be an option for pilots operating commercial flights that do not carry passengers from 1 March 2018.
+A Class 2 medical certificate is now permitted for pilots operating commercial flights that do not carry passengers.
 This applies to operations with a maximum take-off weight of less than 8618 kilograms and is likely to be of specific benefit for aerial agriculture flights, flight instruction or flight examination.
-Currently pilots must have a Class 1 medical for these operations.
-Read the legislative instrument (CASA EX25/18) that applies to these changes.
+Previously pilots required a Class 1 medical for these operations.

 On the spot Class 2 aviation medical certification (from 4 April 2018)

-The fee for Class 2 medical certificates will also be reduced to $65 from 4 April.
+The fee for Class 2 medical certificates has also been reduced to $65.

 If MRS flags a review is needed, every DAME now has the option to either conduct that review themselves and assess whether a certificate can be issued – or refer the assessment to CASA.
-The exceptions will be for conditions of psychosis, irreversible dementia or epilepsy – or if an applicant has previously had a Class 2 application declined.
+The only exceptions are for conditions of psychosis, irreversible dementia or epilepsy – or if an applicant has previously had a Class 2 application declined.